jairoEscobar1610/XamarinFormsBindablePicker/README.md

 This control is a replacement for the Xamarin Forms Picker.

+## Bug Fixes

+9-6-2016 - Corrected InternalSelectedValueChanged method to property check object equals.
+SelectedValuePath works with all data types now.

+8/12/2016 - Corrected the ItemsSource implementation, that failed to reload new collections property when the selected item was immediately reset after refreshing the ItemsSource.

 ## Demo Project
 The XamarinFormsBiundablePicker project is a simple Xamarin Forms, UWP project that demonstrates usage scenarios for the BindablePicker.